MarkGATX/React-Portfolio/README.md

 This project is meant to push our understanding and famililarity with React by having us redesign our portfolio pages to take advantage of React functionality.

 I considered starting from scratch to really get a feel for the framework, but I liked the foundation of my version 2 Portfolio and decided I wanted to expand on that.
 That meant I had to reimagine my entire page as components nested all around each other.
-Considering the nunmber of nested `div` and DOM elements I already had, this was going to be a challenge with the limited time to turn things in.
+Considering the nunmber of nested `div` and DOM elements I already had, this was going to be a challenge with the limited time to turn things in for my Bootcamp projects.

 Let's see how it all turned out.